Generic Name: vismodegib (VIS moe DEG ib)

 What is vismodegib?

 Vismodegib is used to treat basal cell carcinoma that has spread to other parts of the body.

 Vismodegib may also be used for purposes not listed in this medication guide.

-For Women: Use effective birth control while taking vismodegib and for 7 months after your last dose.
+For Women: Use effective birth control to prevent pregnancy while you are using vismodegib and for at least 24 months after your last dose.
 Call your doctor at once if you quit using birth control, if your period is late, or if you think you might be pregnant.

 For Men: Always use a latex condom and spermicide when having sex, even if you have had a vasectomy.
 Continue using condoms and spermicide for at least 3 months after you stop taking vismodegib.

-You should not use vismodegib if you are allergic to it.
+You should not use vismodegib if you are allergic to it, or:

 liver disease; or